 It includes the rhizoplane as the region of soil directly influenced by the plant roots.
 The rhizosphere is the narrow region of soil that is directly influenced by plant roots.
 The rhizosphere soil is the thin layer of soil adhering to a root system after shaking has removed the loose soil.

-Soil which is not part of the rhizosphere is known as bulk soil.
+Soil that is not part of the rhizosphere is known as bulk soil.
 The rhizosphere contains many bacteria that feed on sloughed-off plant cells, termed rhizodeposition, and the proteins and sugars released by roots.
 Protozoa and nematodes that graze on bacteria are also more abundant in the rhizosphere.
 Thus, much of the nutrient cycling and disease suppression needed by plants occurs immediately adjacent to roots.

 - The rhizosphere is a very dynamic environment where plants, soil, microorganisms, nutrients and water meet and interact.
 The rhizosphere differs from the bulk soil because of the activities of plant toots and their effect on soil organisms.